opingsoc/opingsoc.github.io/research/third_red_scare.md

 >
 >“Not surprisingly the entire city was prepared for mass bloodshed, reminiscent of the railroad strike a decade earlier when police and soldiers gunned down hundreds of striking workers.
 On May 1, 1886, more than 300,000 workers in 13,000 businesses across the United States walked off their jobs in the first May Day celebration in history.
 In Chicago, the epicenter for the 8-hour day agitators, 40,000 went out on strike with the anarchists in the forefront of the public's eye.
 With their fiery speeches and revolutionary ideology of direct action, anarchists and anarchism became respected and embraced by the working people and despised by the capitalists.”

-<span class="ref">Anarchy literally means “no rulers”.
-That’s why our “rulers” hate them so much. <br>People in power will do anything to stay in power.</span>
+**Anarchy literally means “no rulers”.
+That’s why our “rulers” hate them so much.
+People in power will do anything to stay in power.**

 Here’s a very basic overview of the Red Scare from [Wikipedia](https://archive.fo/7BOaH):